lockss/laaws-openwayback/README.md

 ## Building the Docker image
 To get up and running quickly, check out the prebuilt image in [our Docker Hub repository](https://hub.docker.com/r/lockss/openwayback/).

+For development, we highly recommend building your own image:

-1. Clone the Git repository for the latest source files (recommended for development):
+1. Clone the Git repository for the latest source files:

     ```
     git clone https://github.com/lockss/openwayback-docker.git